manikyaswathi/harp/examples/01-eulers_number/README.md

    source $CONDA_HOME/bin/activate
    source activate harp_env
    ```
-   - Ensure that HARP_HOME environmrnt variable is to HARP install directory and the Cheetah and HARP binaries are in path
+   - For running harp on **Sanndalone Linux System** Ensure that HARP_HOME environmrnt variable is set to HARP install directory and the Cheetah and HARP binaries are in PATH
    ```bash
    echo HARP_HOME
    echo $PATH